VerifiedXBlockchain/VerifiedX-Docs/docs/integration/setup.md

 ## Conclusion

-This document will get most integrations started in the right direction, however, please don’t hesitate to reach out to the RBX community and devs through discord or if you are currently talking to anyone through other social channels please reach out to them there with any questions.
+This document will get most integrations started in the right direction, however, please don’t hesitate to reach out to the VFX community and devs through discord or if you are currently talking to anyone through other social channels please reach out to them there with any questions.